igorwaw/web-random/content/podman.md

 Title: Switching from Docker to Podman
-Date: 2024-03-10 19:00
+Date: 2024-09-21 16:00
-Status: draft
+Status: published
 Category: random
 Tags: linux
 Slug: from-docker-to-podman

 Many distributions have switched from Docker to other container engines.
 There were different reasons for it - licensing or design choices - but for years I ignored the trend.
 I thought: container engines are supposedly 99% compatible with Docker, after all they all claim to support OCI standard, but somehow I alway run into this 1% of incompatibility.
 So I just always installed Docker to avoid the issues.

-Recently my manager encouraged me to give it another try - to spend a few hours learning about the differences before I decide that something doesn't work with Podman.
+Few months ago the principal engineer at my workplace, who's a big fan of Podman, encouraged me to give it another try - to spend a few hours learning about the differences before I decide that something doesn't work with Podman.
 I quickly discovered things that are obvious to any Podman user: while the command line tool is compatible and you can do "alias docker=podman", there are some deeper differences.
 Once you learn them, you can do all the same things as with Docker, plus some more.

 Short version: whenever there's a choice between convenience and security, Docker defaults to convenience and Podman to security.